5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 5. Copy the resulting PinConfig (pink) into the clipboard
 6. Switch back to PinConfigurator
 7. From the menubar, select File > Import > Clipboard.
 In this example, Node 27 has been added:</br>![modpinpc](https://user-images.githubusercontent.com/76865553/171392147-c6b4df49-8f51-46a5-a707-c2e0fc40a557.png)
-8. Select "Patch > Verb Sanatize" to correct the Verb data.
+8. Select "Patch > Verb Sanitize" to correct the Verb data.
 9. Export the data.
 There are 2 ways to do so:
 	- Either copy/paste the ConfigData to a text file and save it for later, or
 	- Select "File > Export > "PinConfigs.kext" (it's located under /AppleALC/Resources/) to write the data to the info.plist of the kext directly.